Lev Korneev: 2023

-He was a bronze medalist at the 2023 European Taekwondo Championships OWC in Tallinn, in Men's -58 Olympic category.
-It was he's first European medal in career, and he losing out to Gashim Magomedov from Azerbaijan in Semifinal.
+He was a bronze medalist at the 2023 European Taekwondo Championships OWC in Tallinn, in the men's -58 kg event.
+It was his career's first European medal.
+He lost out to Gashim Magomedov from Azerbaijan in the semifinal.

-He was a bronze medalist at the 2023 European U21 Taekwondo Championships in Bucharest.
+Korneev was a bronze medalist at the 2023 European U21 Taekwondo Championships in Bucharest.

 2024

-He was a silver medalist at the 2024 European Taekwondo Championships in Belgrade in the Men's 58 kg category.
-He entered the European Olympic qualifying tournament in Sofia, Bulgaria in March 2024.
+He was a silver medalist at the 2024 European Taekwondo Championships in Belgrade in the men's 58 kg category.
+Korneev entered the European Olympic qualifying tournament in Sofia, Bulgaria in March 2024.
 He was subsequently selected for the 2024 Summer Olympics in Paris.
 He began his Games with a win on 7 August 2024.